A plethora of things effect our personal finances and the development of our financial habits.

 The Effects of Trauma on Personal Finance

-By now the effects of trauma on personal finance should be becoming clear.
+How trauma affects your with money is an important issue.
+By now, the effects of trauma on personal finance should be becoming clear.
 Not only might experiencing trauma inhibit a person’s ability to make money, it often leads to a plethora of habits and behaviors that negatively impact spending and money management.

 On top of all that, many who experience childhood trauma were witness to poor money management in their families and are likely to emulate those strategies as adults.